 During the seventh-inning stretch of game one of the 1918 International Collection, the band erupted into “The Star-Spangled Banner.”
 The Cubs and Pink Sox players faced the centerfield flag pole and stood at attention.
-The crowd, already on their toes, started out to sing along and applauded at the give up of the track.
+The crowd, already on their toes, started to sing along and applauded at the give up of the track.

 It took World War II, Soniak writes, for the countrywide Anthem to grow to be a staple of each game.

-“At some point of World Warfare II, baseball video games once more have become venues for massive-scale shows of patriotism, and technological advances in public address systems allowed songs to be played without a band,” he explains. “‘The Celebrity-Spangled Banner’ became played earlier than games at some stage in the direction of the Struggle, and by the point the Struggle changed into over, the pregame singing of the national anthem had emerged as cemented as a baseball ritual, after which it spread to other sports activities.”
+“At some point of World Warfare II, baseball video games once more have become venues for massive-scale shows of patriotism, and technological advances in public address systems allowed songs to be played without a band,” he explains. “‘The Celebrity-Spangled Banner’ became played earlier than games at some stage in the direction of the Struggle, and by the point, the Struggle changed into over, the pregame singing of the national anthem had emerged as cemented as a baseball ritual, after which it spread to other sports activities.”

-It makes feel that sports could be used as a part of this: gambling the national anthem earlier than games, and festooning them in patriotic imagery, helped remind sports activities audiences that their government wanted them desperately.
+It makes me feel that sports could be used as a part of this: gambling the national anthem earlier than games, and festooning them in patriotic imagery, helped remind sports activities audiences that their government wanted them desperately.
 After the world wars, there has been no Important social need want to weave militarism into the cloth of normal life.

 “At this factor, it has grown to be a part of the tradition of playing a sporting occasion in The usa,” MLS spokesman Dan Courtemanche instructed Borden.

-The NFL has a selected type of patriotism in mind when it performs the countrywide anthem
+The NFL has a selected type of patriotism in mind when it performs the countrywide anthem.

 However, in 2006 and 2007, as public outrage at the Iraq Struggle constructed, the league toned it down drastically.
-This, Oriard explains is, quite telling.
+This, Oriard explains, is quite telling.

 Why could the NFL care about the countrywide mood?
-Cash, of course: The NFL is big commercial enterprise.
+Cash, of course: The NFL is a big commercial enterprise.

-“The NFL had with the aid of this time become hyperconscious of no longer alienating any part of its target market,” Oriard writes.
+“The NFL had, with the aid of this time, become hyperconscious of no longer alienating any part of its target market,” Oriard writes.
 “NFL vice president Roger Goodell disavowed ‘making any political statements’ this time, as it’s not our region.'”

-Kaepernick’s critics are essentially pronouncing its exceptional to use the national anthem to make Money, However not to make a point about injustice.
+Kaepernick’s critics are essentially pronouncing it exceptional to use the national anthem to make Money, However not to make a point about injustice.
 That looks as if a fully bizarre manner of knowledge patriotism.